scudco/porcupine_post/README.md

 ```
 bundle
+yarn
+bundle exec rails db:migrate
 bundle exec rails s
 ```

-To run tests ensure chromedriver is installed and
+To run specs ensure a rails server is running and chromedriver is installed:
 ```
 bundle exec rspec
 ```

-If you want to load fixture data:
+If you want to load fixture data in the development database
 ```
-bundle exec rails db:fixtures:load FIXTURE_PATH='../../spec/fixtures' # There is a bug in this task
+bundle exec rails db:fixtures:load FIXTURES_DIR=../../spec/fixtures # There is a bug in this task
 ```

 **## TODO